-The probability of deforestation inside a FMU also depends on whether that FMU is monitored and patrolled (Gullison, 2009; Bass et al, 2001 in Gullison).
+The probability of deforestation inside a FMU also depends on whether that FMU is monitored and patrolled (Gullison, 2009).
 While the efficacy of efforts to protect FMUs depends in large part on the government's enforcement capacity (Muhtaman and Prasetyo, 2006), we represent differences in the cost and effectiveness of monitoring across FMUs by the area of the FMU and its shape (on a scale from perfectly round and compact to highly fragmented).